jolicode/generator-joli-symfony/README.md

 ## Contribute

-`generator-jolistarter` is fork-friendly and you can always maintain a custom version which you `npm install && npm link` to continue using via `yo jolistarter` or a name of your choice.
+`generator-joli-symfony` is fork-friendly and you can always maintain a custom version which you `npm install && npm link` to continue using via `yo joli-symfony` or a name of your choice.